percona/percona-postgresql-operator/source/update.rst

 the newer versions of Percona PostgreSQL Cluster within the method named *Smart Updates*.

+.. note:: Smart Updates have technical preview status and are disabled by
+          default for the Operator version 1.1.0.

 The Operator will carry on upgrades according to the following algorithm.
 It will query a special *Version Service* server at scheduled times to obtain fresh information about version numbers and valid image paths needed for the